 - 1. Purge air from system: - a.
-Connect a hose to the purge valve (see purge/drain valve in the piping diagrams on pages 42 through 47).
+Connect a hose to the purge valve (see purge/drain valves, in piping diagrams on page 22).
 Route the hose to an area where water can drain and be seen. - b.
 Close the boiler or system isolation valve between the purge valve and fill connection to the system. - c.
 Close zone isolation valves. - d.
-Open the quick-fill valve on the cold water makeup line. - e.
+Open quick-fill valve on cold water makeup line. - e.
 Open purge valve. - f.
-Open the isolation valves one zone at a time.
+One zone at a time, open the isolation valves.
 Allow water to run through the zone, pushing out the air.
 Run until no noticeable air flow is present.
 Close the zone isolation valves and proceed with the next zone.
 Follow this procedure until all zones are purged. - g.
 Close the quick-fill water valve and purge valve and remove the hose.
 Open all isolation valves.
 Watch that system pressure rises to correct cold-fill pressure. - h.
 After the system has operated for a while, eliminate any residual air by using the manual air vents located throughout the system. - i.
 If purge valves are not installed in the system, open the manual air vents in the system one at a time, beginning with the lowest floor.
 Close the vent when water squirts out.
 Repeat with remaining vents. - 2.
-Open the automatic air vent (diaphragm-type or bladder type expansion tank systems only) one turn. - 3.
+Open automatic air vent (diaphragm-type or bladdertype expansion tank systems only) one turn. - 3.
 Open other vents: - a.
 Starting on the lowest floor, open air vents one at a time until water squirts out. - b.
 Repeat with remaining vents. - 4.
 Refill to correct pressure.